Infineon/mtb-example-btsdk-audio-watch/README.md

    -  Connect / Disconnect the HF or SCO connection
    -  Answer / Hang-up the call
    -  Dial / Redial the number
-   -  Control Held calls (ex. hold call, release all held calls, etc.)
+   -  Control Held calls ( Only support "Release all held", "Release active accept other", "Place active on hold and accept other", "Add held to conversation( It’s functionality depends on the telecom network operator, if the telecom network side support the feature, the function will work.
+AG always supports this feature and responses OK)")
    -  Mic / Speaker gain control

 ## Application Settings